alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 #### Buddhist Temples

-The Golden Temple, the Silver Temple, Kiyomizu-dera and Ryōan-ji are some of the most popular spots you should not be missed while in Kyoto.
+The Golden Temple, the Silver Temple, Kiyomizu-dera and Ryōan-ji are some of the most popular spots you should not miss while in Kyoto.
 They are all Buddhist temples, most of them belonging to the Zen branch of Buddhism.

 <figure>
   <img src="/img/japan/kyoto-ryoan-ji.jpg" alt="Stones arrangement over rows the white marble stones">